LukeGrahamLandry/hctarcs/devlog.md

 Alternativly, I could optimise concat to reuse the buffer but I clone for every call and loop so thats more important.

 Now it builds but just "system has been shut down"
+Was problem with my weird closure action chaining in collapse_stmts. now panic could not resolve path `/bin/shell`

 ## trying to get browser working again (Jan 6)